SCION (Internet architecture): Specifications

-Deployment and commercial operations
+Commercial and non-profit operations

-SCION is running on a number of nodes around the world.
-It is utilized for the Secure Swiss Finance Network (SSFN), the SCION Education, Research and Academic Network, the SwissIX, and is being deployed on the Swiss Health Info Net (HIN).

 In 2017, Adrian Perrig together with fellow professors David Basin and Peter Müller at the Department of Computer Science at ETH Zurich, founded the spin-off Anapaya Systems to develop a commercial implementation of SCION.
+Anapaya offers SCION-based ready-made network products for enterprise deployment.
+However, as per March 2026 it is still the only commercial implementation, thus creating a catch-22 situation of not being able to create more vendor competition until SCION is deployed more widely.

 In 2022, the SCION Association was founded by the Swiss National Bank, SIX, ETH Zurich and Uli Sigg to promote SCION and develop SCION Proto, the open source implementation of SCION.
 The SCION Association is a non-profit organization whose members include Anapaya Systems, Swisscom, SWITCH, Cyberlink, Sunrise, AXPO, DIDAS, Eraneos, libC Technologies, OVGU Magdeburg, and the Swiss Finance + Technology Association.

 In 2023, SCION was rolled out on Sui blockchain testnet to secure the validator network and reduce latency SCION Day 2024: SUI.

-On August 14, 2025, the first public SCION connection in the Netherlands was demonstrated at Centrum Wiskunde & Informatica in Amsterdam.
-This connection is the first in the Netherlands to publicly demonstrate SCION in action, using a free and open source implementation, and marked a new phase of public experimentation with the technology, in addition to commercial SCION deployments.
-The connection is 'galvanically isolated', meaning that it is completely separate from the current BGP-controlled internet.
-Since October 20, 2025, one of the largest internet exchanges in Europe, NL-ix also offers native SCION connectivity.
-This marks another important milestone in the expansion of the SCION ecosystem across Europe, following deployments in Switzerland and other key European markets.